crowtek/Cat-facts-App/README.md

 - Provides a button to fetch another cat fact without reloading the page.
 - Handles loading and error states, providing feedback to the user.
 - Mobile-responsive design.
+- Includes unit and integration tests for key app functionality.

 ---